 Kamchatka Peninsula

-LocationKamchatka Peninsula, Russia, experienced record snowfall in January, disrupting transportation and daily life.
+LocationKamchatka Peninsula, Russia, experiences record snowfall in 60 years, causing disruptions and stranding residents.

 Last 7 Days:0